Campuses of the University of Nottingham: Sutton Bonington Campus

-The Barn, a student amenities building which opened in 2014, accommodates the student bar, student service centre, refectory, Graduate School hub, faith spaces and a private dining room.
+The Barn, a student amenities building which opened in 2014, accommodates the student bar, student service centre, refectory, graduate school hub, faith spaces and a private dining room.
 There is also a cafe, 'The Mulberry Tree', shop and two cashpoint machines on campus.
-Joint funding from the university and HEFCE has enabled the opening of a teaching laboratory named the Peter Buttery Teaching Laboratory after a former head of the Division of Nutritional Sciences.

-Sports facilities include a gym, a sports hall, and an astro-turf pitch.
+Sports facilities on the campus include a gym, a sports hall, and an astro-turf pitch.
 External sports facilities run alongside the university between the main road and the railway line.
-There is also a renovated squash court which is now a music room available to students in 'Music Soc' and a bouldering wall available to students in 'SB Climbing'.
+There is also a music room available to students in the music society and a bouldering wall available to students in the climbing club.

-The campus was formerly the Midlands Agricultural and Dairy College before merging with the University of Nottingham in 1947.
-The college was originally located in Kingston on Soar, about a two-minute walk down the road from the current campus, but relocated to its current location after the First World War.
+The Midlands Agricultural and Dairy College was originally located in Kingston on Soar, about a two-minute walk down the road from the current campus, but relocated to its current location after the First World War.
 The site (which had been built but not yet occupied prior to the war) was used as a prisoner-of-war camp during the First World War.
-It was from there that a group of 21 German officers, led by Captain Karl von Müller, escaped through a tunnel dug from one of the huts.
-15 tonnes of soil are said to have been removed and hidden under the tiers of a lecture room.
-All but one of the prisoners were recaptured.

-The campus has long been home to the School of Biosciences (previously School of Agriculture, School of Environmental and Life Sciences) which teaches students studying biological subjects encompassing animal science, food science, agriculture, nutrition and plant science.
-The University of Nottingham opened the doors of its School of Veterinary Medicine and Science in September 2006, the first vet school to open in the UK in over fifty years.
-In addition to a five-year course, there is also a six-year program which includes a preliminary year to teach basic biology and chemistry relevant to the degree.